The Totally Unofficial & Unauthorized

 Another question comes up which is best answered by the individual Bread fan: Is Bread as they are best-known really Bread at their best?

 Bread and its individual members still have a dedicated fan base throughout the world.
-What fans can do is exercise a bit of "outreach" and educate the public regarding Bread's accomplishments – group and solo.
+What the fans can do is exercise a bit of "outreach" and educate the public regarding Bread's accomplishments – group and solo.
 Visiting local college and alternative radio stations is a good starting point.
 A local Madison, Wis. listener-supported station worked for me!

 LINKS AND ACKNOWLEDGEMENTS